 4 tablespoons chopped coriander leaves

-Heat the ghee in a large non-stick pan over a medium heat.
-Fry the sausages, remove with a slotted spoon and keep aside.
+Heat ghee in a large non-stick pan over medium heat.
+Fry sausages, remove with a slotted spoon and keep aside.

-Add the cornflour paste and stir for 1-2 minutes over a low heat to remove the raw taste of the flour.
+Add cornflour paste and stir for 1-2 minutes over low heat to remove the raw taste of the flour.

 Transfer the tomato mixture to a food processor and blend until smooth.
-Add the milk and continue blending for a couple of minutes.
-Return the soup to the pan and add stock.
+Add milk and continue blending for a couple of minutes.
+Return the soup to the pan and pour in stock.
 Mix together and let it boil for a couple of minutes and take off fire.
 You can add in more or less stock depending on the consistency you like.